-In this article I’ll show you how to save time doing writing tasks via keyboard shortcuts rather than using the toolbars or menus in your software.
+In this article I’ll show you how to save time doing writing tasks via keyboard shortcuts in MS Word rather than using the toolbars or menus.

 Long-time users of Microsoft Word are most likely familiar with at least a few keyboard shortcuts.
 If you are one who is not so familiar with shortcuts, keep reading.
 I’ll show you several that you’ll find useful immediately.